Catholic recovery from porn and sex addiction

 The Spiritual Boot Camp is an onboarding process that quickly gets the participant into a consistent state of sobriety and an accelerated start to ongoing recovery.
 You can get sober right away and stay sober.
 Boot Camp includes:

-- Step Work Weekend: either face to face or remotely.
-Each member is led through the process of taking stock of our relationship with God, writing a history of the role of lust in our lives, our resentments and harms done.
+- A focused Examination of Our Lives: Each member is led through the process highlighted by an entire weekend of doing this, of taking stock of our relationship with God, writing of a history of the role of lust in our lives, and our harms done to others.

 - Reading Articles: A review of the Catholic teaching on life, sexuality, and family.